Let's have a look at some of the important, general facts about India:

 - India achieved independence on 15 August 1947.

-- The republic day is celebrated on 26 January.
+- The Republic Day is celebrated on 26 January every year.

-- India is the largest democracy in the world with a federal republican type of government.
+- India is the largest democracy in the world with a federal government.

-- India has got 29 states and 7 union territories.
+- India has a total of 29 states and 7 union territories.

 - The capital of India is New Delhi.

-- A citizen of India, who is 18-year-old or above, is entitled to vote.
+- A citizen of India, who is 18 years old or above, is entitled to vote.

 - The ethnic groups in India, as per the 2000 report, include Indo-Aryan (72%), Dravidian (25%), Mongoloid and others (3%).